 - Enter your email address

-- Enter your Account Number (this number can be found on the top front of your power bill).
+- Enter your Account Number (twice) - this can be found on the top front of your bill

 Please note that you can register for My Account once you receive your first power bill.